Mellanox Switches vs NETGEAR Switches comparison

 Pros

-"The most valuable features of this solution are its functionality.""From what I've been told, a valuable feature of Mellanox switches is they're quite user-friendly.""The most valuable features of Mellanox Switches are the size, power consumption, and the vast amount of features.""It is a very easy-to-use product.""The most valuable features of Mellanox Switches are the powerful hardware and the software is open.
+"From what I've been told, a valuable feature of Mellanox switches is they're quite user-friendly.""The tool is very configurable because it runs on a Linux operating system.""The most valuable features of Mellanox Switches are the powerful hardware and the software is open.
 They're using Linux operating system.
-You can do and install many things, and it performs well."
+You can do and install many things, and it performs well.""It is a very easy-to-use product.""The most valuable features of Mellanox Switches are the size, power consumption, and the vast amount of features.""The most valuable features of this solution are its functionality."

 More Mellanox Switches Pros →